timetoady/timetoady.gihub.io/_posts/2020-9-1-Functions-Objects-Arrays.md

 Arrays are list-like objects in JavaScript, and also possess a lot of the same properties as JavaScript objects.
 Can contain numbers, strings, functions, and other arrays?
 Check.
 Can loop through using the `forEach()` method or a ‘for’ loop?
 Indeedy-do.
 Accessible using bracket notation?
 Absolutely.
 For example, if I wanted to know what the 5th item on an array was, I could find it by referencing `myArray[4]` (remember they start from zero).

-But take careful note: dot notation can only access the properties of an array as an object (like `array.length` to return the length of the array, or `array.indexOf(‘This item’)` to find the index of the item you specify) and not in the same way as a “JavaScript object.”
+But take note: dot notation can only access the properties of an array as an object (like `array.length` to return the length of the array, or `array.indexOf(‘This item’)` to find the index of the item you specify) and not in the same way as a “JavaScript object.”

 The methods of altering arrays are different, too.
-They also use dot syntax, and offer methods to add/remove new items to the end (via `myArray.push(“New item”)` and `myArray.pop()`, respectively) the beginning (via `myArray.unshift()’ and `myArray.shift(“Another new item”`, respectively) and in any specified index in the array using `splice()`.
+They also use dot syntax, and offer methods to add/remove new items to the end (via `myArray.push(“New item”)` and `myArray.pop()`, respectively) the beginning (via `myArray.unshift()’ and `myArray.shift(“Another new item”`, respectively) and in any specified index in the array using [`splice()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/splice).

 For example, if I wanted to add an item to the middle of my wife’s shopping list, hoping she won’t notice, I might use `splice()` thusly:

 ```
-wifeShoppingList = [Bread, eggs, chips,
+wifeShoppingList = [‘Bread’, ‘eggs’, ‘chips’, ‘broccoli’, ‘kidney beans’, ‘blueberries’, ‘diced tomatoes’];
+wifeShoppingList.splice(3, 0, ‘gushers, family size’);
 ```

+Arrays accept all these methods [and more](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array) to read, manipulate, and copy the information you need.

+Finally, the order in which entries appear in an array matter, and are accessible via the bracket notation (i.e. `myArray[12]` for the 13th entry) but this is not necessarily the case for objects in practical usage.
+Objects <em>may</em> be ordered, but since they function more like dictionaries where you use keys to look up values, they may <em>not</em> be, too.

+And that’s all I have to say about that.

+### Bonus

+Want a quick way to know all the properties/keys of an object?
+You can make an array of them using the method `object.getOwnPropertyNames()`.
+If all you need are the keys, it might save you some time in having to make a `for...in` loop to scoop them all out.